 People think I am an animal whisperer as all animals like me and are calm around me.
-My mum is a strong believer in Animal Therapy, and we have had many pets including Guinea Pigs, Fish, African Land Snails and two cats.
+We are a believers in Animal Therapy, and we have had many pets including Guinea Pigs, Fish, African Land Snails and two cats.
 Our current Cat follows me around the house and sits on me.
-She knows when I am anxious and takes care of me.
-She helps the whole family and although I know the dog will be mine, I think it will love and help everyone in the house.
+She knows when I am anxious and takes care of me when I am inside.
+A dog will care for me in the community.

 Thank you for reading my story and considering making this possible for me.
 If you can donate I will be forever grateful to you.

 '7.5% of all donations to Tree of Hope in relation to this appeal will be allocated to the general charitable purposes of Tree of Hope to cover our core operating costs.

 If we raise insufficient funds, or surplus funds, then the funds will be used, if appropriate, to fund support for our child’s needs in accordance with Tree of Hope’s charitable objects.
 If in those circumstances we are unable to use all or part of the funds for the benefit of our child in accordance with Tree of Hope’s charitable objects, then any funds that cannot be used will be transferred to be used for the general charitable purposes of Tree of Hope.'